bquast/datasets.load/cran-comments.md

 ## R CMD check results

+* checking for code which exercises the package ...
+WARNING No examples, no tests, no vignettes
+* DONE
+Status: 1 WARNING, 2 NOTEs
+R CMD check succeeded

+The package includes only utilities, examples are not insighful.

+Possibly mis-spelled words in DESCRIPTION:
+  Datasets (2:30)
+  RStudio (5:55)
+  datasets (5:43)

+I use the spelling datasets instead of data sets, it is also the package name.]
+RStudio is the name of the IDE (a product).

-checking R code for possible problems ...
-NOTE print.datasets: no visible global function definition for 'View' Undefined global functions or variables:
+print.datasets: no visible global function definition for 'View' Undefined global functions or variables:
   View
 Consider adding
   importFrom("utils", "View")
 to your NAMESPACE file.
-R CMD check results
-0 errors | 0 warnings | 1 note

-R CMD check succeeded

 I intentionally do not import View from utils, so that RStudio can override this function.